Esri/Utility-Data-Management-Support-Tools/readme.md

 | Parameter | Display | Description |
 | --------- | ------- | ----------- |
 map_name|Map Name|<p>The map name to process.</p>
-options|Options|<p>The options to add to the layers.<ul><li>Rule Popup - Adds an entry to the popup listing the valid rules the record can connect to.</li><li>Category Popup - Adds an entry to the popup listing the record's assigned network categories.</li><li>Category Display Filter - Adds display filters to show/hide features with the assigned network categories.</li></ul></p>
+options|Options|<p>The options to add to the layers.<ul><li>Rule Popup - Adds an entry to the popup listing the valid rules the record can connect to.</li><li>Category Popup - Adds an entry to the popup listing the record's assigned network categories.</li><li>Subnetwork Popup- Adds an entry to the popup listing the record's assigned subnetworks and parent subnetworks.
+Only valid for partitioned networks.</li><li>Category Display Filter - Adds display filters to show/hide features with the assigned network categories.</li></ul></p>
 input_project|Pro Project|<p>The Pro project to read maps from.
 Leave blank to use the active project.</p>
 category_filters|Category Display Filters|<p><p>The display filters to add to the map.</p><p>To specify multiple categories in the same display filter, reuse the Display Filter Name.</p></p>
 output_project|Output Project|<p>The updated project.</p>